gloriatheanalyst/executive-dashboard-excel/README.md

 - **Online** is the #1 channel at **$962K**
 - **Cash** is a close second at **$942K**
 - **Debit Card** trails at **$762K**
-- Insight: Digital and in-person payments are nearly equal — suggesting a broad, omnichannel customer base
+- Insight: Digital and in-person payments are nearly equal suggesting a broad, omnichannel customer base

 ---

 ### 7. 📈 Sales Trend (Area Chart)
 Monthly revenue trend across the full year (Jan–Dec):
-- Reveals **seasonality patterns** and peak sales periods
+- Reveals **seasonality patterns** and peak sales periods in March at **527k**
 - Smoothed area fill under the line adds visual depth while maintaining readability

 ---